yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-closures-hoisting-and-oop/README.md

 ## Exercise 3 - Human Body

-In this exercise your are provided with a `Human` function declaration.
+In this exercise your are provided with a `Human` function constructor.
 It should have 3 properties and you can safely expect to be tested with valid data.

 ```javascript
 arms = 2;